volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 Eventually, you will reach a point when the customers will be looking for you and not the other way around, as it usually happens.

+To sum up, it helps you to **stand out from the crowd**.

 ## Build Connection Network

 Publishing a good article can trigger a discussion through which you can get in touch with a large number of people with whom you can build good relationships or partnership.

-If people find your blog helpful and valuable, you may even get a "thank you" message, which is an indicator that you are going in the right direction.
+If people find your blog helpful and valuable, you may get a lot of "thank you" messages that act as an indicator that you are going in the right direction.

-Since I started this blog, I have received more than 300 connection requests in LinkedIn and 37 newsletter subscribers, which does not seem like a large numbers, but I am more than happy with it for now.
+Since I started this blog, I have received **400+** connection requests in LinkedIn and **35+** newsletter subscribers, which does not seem like a large numbers, but I am more than happy with it for now.

 ## Increase an Income